whyleee/RDB/README.md

    If containers deployed successfully, `docker ps` will display running Azure Swarm cluster.

 ### DB Guide
-- Data is stored in a local dockerized MongoDB instance.
-Data files are mapped to `data` directory in the solution root.
+- Data is handled by local dockerized MongoDB instance.
+Data files are stored in Docker Compose `data` volume.
 - Handling schema changes:
   - Any DB schema changes should not break existing code in `master` branch
   - Code should support both old and new schema versions until all documents are patched on production